sourcebroker/deployer-extended-media/README.rst

 media:copy
 ++++++++++

-Copy media between (remote) instances without using local machine.
+Copy media between (remote) instances.

 ::

-    media:copy target source [--force]
+    dep media:copy [source] --options=target:[target]

 Commands are executed on target remote instance.
 If instances are placed on the same remote server then rsync on local files are called.
-If --force param is used then files will be overriden.
-Otherwise only missing files will be copied.

-If instances are placed on different remote servers then "media:pull source" is executed on target instance.
+If instances are placed on different remote servers then ``media:pull [source]`` is executed on target instance.

+Example: ``dep media:copy live --options=target:beta``

 media:link
 ++++++++++